Dome (constructor)

 Dome Co.
 Ltd (株式会社童夢, Kabushiki Gaisha Dōmu), literally "child's dream", is a Japanese racing car constructor involved mainly in open-wheel and sports car racing.

 History

+Early years

 In 1965, Minoru Hayashi built his first racing car, a rebodied Honda S600 coupe.
 Belonging to Tojiro Ukiya, it was called the "Karasu" (crow in Japanese), due to its shape.
 Built on a small budget and in a short time, the Karasu emphasized weight reduction and aerodynamics using FRP materials.
 The car went on to win its debut race at the Suzuka Clubman Race, despite Hayashi having no experience in racecar construction.
 In 1966 he went on to build the "Macransa", a more extensively modified Honda S800, to compete at the Japanese Grand Prix.
 This was followed by the "Kusabi" three years later, which was a Formula Junior racing car, and the "Panic" in 1971.